open-AIMS/MADAME-app/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+The APIs are proxied to avoid CSRF issues; see [proxy.conf.json](src/proxy.conf.json)

 ## Code scaffolding